 In my previous review I wrote, “Finally, did the sample differ from the population (of sentenced offenders) in terms of demographic characteristics and offense types?”
 This question was posed to the author(s) because it’s important to show that your sample is representative of your population.
 Please address this comment in this review.

-Authors’ Response: We added explanation on pp.7-8 that the sample in this research was similar to general female offenders' population.
+Authors’ Response: We added an explanation on pp.7-8 that the sample in this research was similar to the general women in prison’s population.

 Comment 4